mayer22/WordEmbeddings/README.md

 # Word Embedding Resources
 I have provided several resources for learning about word embeddings, specifically word2vec.

-* Lecture slides that introduce and explain word embeddings.
+* Lecture slides, _NLPLecture_, that introduce and explain word embeddings.
 They also compare word2vec to other NLP techniques and demonstrate its importance to NLP through examples and visualizations.
-* Python notebook, TrainW2V_KerasRoyal, that demonstrates how word embeddings are created from scratch (using keras) along with a small corresponding input data file, royalData.
+* Python notebook, _TrainW2V_KerasRoyal_, that demonstrates how word embeddings are created from scratch (using keras) along with a small corresponding input data file, _royalData_.
-* Python notebook, TrainW2V_GenSimText8, that demonstrates training a much larger word embedding model (using gensim) on an API accessible dataset.
+* Python notebook, _TrainW2V_GenSimText8_, that demonstrates training a much larger word embedding model (using gensim) on an API accessible dataset.

 Some additional links for exploring word embeddings
 * Demo: https://www.cs.cmu.edu/~dst/WordEmbeddingDemo/index.html